kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-setup.md

 The `--hdfs` option indicates that KijiExpress should run the job against the Hadoop cluster versus in Cascading's local environment.
 The `--libjars` option indicates additional JAR files needed to run the command.

++ **Launching the KijiExpress shell**

+KijiExpress includes an interactive shell that can be used to execute KijiExpress flows.
+To launch the shell, you invoke a command of the following form:

+{% highlight bash %}
+express shell \
+    [--libjars <list of JAR files, separated by colon>] \
+    [--hdfs]
+{% endhighlight %}

+If the `--hdfs` option is specified, the shell will run jobs using Scalding's Hadoop mode.
+For normal usage against a hadoop cluster, this option should be used.

+If the `--libjars` option is specified, the jar files specified will be placed on the classpath.
+This is helpful if you are using external libraries or have compiled avro classes.

+To execute multi-line statements in the shell, use paste mode.
+This can be used to execute existing KijiExpress code.
+To start paste mode, enter the following command into a running KijiExpress shell:

+    :set paste

+Type `Ctrl+D` to end paste mode and execute the entered code.